Alex’s Struggle with Type-1 Diabetes and Related Health Conditions

-Alex was diagnosed with Type-1 Diabetes at the tender age of 3, and although her diet growing up was low in sugar, it still contained the pastas and potatoes that graced the average household at the time.
+Alex was diagnosed with Type-1 Diabetes at the tender age of 3, and although her diet growing up was low in sugar, it still contained the pasta and potatoes that graced the average household at the time.
 As she got older, she had to navigate the severe blood sugar lows that go along with being Type-1, regularly combatting symptoms of confusion, irritability, and general weakness.

 In her mid-twenties, Alex was diagnosed with Retinopathy and Gastroparesis.
-Both conditions bring misery; Retinopathy slowly steals your vision and Gastroparesis is a condition that effectively paralyzes the stomach, making it difficult to digest food or go to the bathroom.
+Both conditions bring misery; Retinopathy slowly steals your vision, and Gastroparesis is a condition that effectively paralyzes the stomach, making it difficult to digest food or go to the bathroom.
 Alex describes her daily symptoms as hellish, and after a particularly upsetting eye doctor’s appointment, she found herself desperately searching for answers.

-“I was home from work one day after having gotten a treatment for retinopathy, and I’m not going to go into the gruesome details on that one—but it involves injections into your eyeball—and I was not having a great time…I was on the computer and I was like, ‘I need to know what to do—I have to figure out how to stop going blind and how to stop puking every day!
+“I was home from work one day after having gotten treatment for retinopathy, and I’m not going to go into the gruesome details on that one—but it involves injections into your eyeball—and I was not having a great time…I was on the computer, and I was like, ‘I need to know what to do—I have to figure out how to stop going blind and how to stop puking every day!
 Something needs to change.'”

-Laughed at by her endocrinologist, Alex feverishly searched the internet and ended up coming across the work of Dr. Richard Bernstein, a Type-1 Diabetic like herself who—now in his late 80’s—was still practicing medicine and treating diabetic patients by utilizing a low-carb diet approach.
+Laughed at by her endocrinologist, Alex feverishly searched the internet and ended up coming across the work of Dr. Richard Bernstein, a Type-1 Diabetic like herself who—now in his late 80s—was still practicing medicine and treating diabetic patients by utilizing a low-carb diet approach.
 She got his book and read it in two days.

-On top of that, the neuropathy in her toes is completely gone and she’s down 8 pant sizes as well!
-Alex feels like her entire body has undergone a healing.
+On top of that, the neuropathy in her toes is completely gone, and she’s down eight pant sizes as well!
+Alex feels like her entire body has undergone healing.
 “Everything works better.
-I’m healthier than I ever have been in my entire life…I can’t speak enough good on all the progress that I’ve seen from making the changes that I have—and that’s what I wanted when I started!”
+I’m healthier than I ever have been in my entire life…I can’t speak enough good of all the progress that I’ve seen from making the changes that I have—and that’s what I wanted when I started!”

 Results are not typical.
 All viewers of this content, especially those taking prescription or over-the-counter medications, should consult their physicians before beginning any nutrition, supplement or lifestyle program.